Independent Living vs. Assisted Living

 Some types of independent living housing include:

-• Senior-only apartments (may include extras like recreation, meals, etc.)
+- Senior-only apartments (may include extras like recreation, meals, etc.)

-• Congregate care units (may include extras like recreation, meals, etc.)
+- Congregate care units (may include extras like recreation, meals, etc.)

-• Retirement communities (may include extras like recreation, meals, etc.)
+- Retirement communities (may include extras like recreation, meals, etc.)

-• LGBT-friendly senior communities (may include extras like recreation, meals, etc.)
+- LGBT-friendly senior communities (may include extras like recreation, meals, etc.)

-Profile: Seniors who want to live independently, but don’t want to stress of upkeep.
+Profile: Seniors who want to live independently, but don’t want the stress of upkeep.
 They may also be feeling alone or unsafe on their own.
 They’d benefit from meeting other seniors and having a rich social life.

 ADL care: None provided, sometimes third-party care offered at extra cost.